-(a) Within 15 years of a well becoming an idle well By the end of the month in which an idle well has been idle for 15 years, the operator shall provide the Division with an engineering analysis demonstrating to the Division's satisfaction that it is viable to return the well to operation in the future.
-The engineering analysis shall document that the well could be used to access potential oil and gas reserves and that it has mechanical integrity as demonstrated by pressure testing and a clean out tag as required under Section 1772.1(a)(2) and (a)(3).

-(b) The engineering analysis required under subdivision (a) shall include the following information for the purpose of demonstrating the well could be used to access potential te-oil and gas reserves:

-(1) API number and name of the idle well.

-(2) Statement of the potential future use for the idle well.

-(A) Average porosity and permeability;

-- (B) Average gross interval thickness and net pay thickness;

-- (C) Original and residual oil, gas, and water saturations;

-(D) Estimated original oil and gas in-place volumes;

-(E) Estimated recoverable resources, for injection wells this includes estimated incremental oil production at the producing wells;

-- (F) Areal extent of the reservoir;

-- (G) Oil gravity and viscosity;

-(H) Specific gravity of gas; and

-(I) Original and present reservoir temperature and pressure.

-(42) A representative electric log to a depth below the deepest producing zone, identifying all geologic units, formations, USDWs, freshwater aquifers, oil or gas zones, and each reservoir unit to be utilized.
+- (a) Within 15 years of a well becoming an idle well By the end of the month in which an idle well has been idle for 15 years, the operator shall provide the Division with an engineering analysis demonstrating to the Division's satisfaction that it is viable to return the well to operation in the future.
+The engineering analysis shall document that the well could be used to access potential oil and gas reserves and that it has mechanical integrity as demonstrated by pressure testing and a clean out tag as required under Section 1772.1(a)(2) and (a)(3). - (b) The engineering analysis required under subdivision (a) shall include the following information for the purpose of demonstrating the well could be used to access potential te-oil and gas reserves: - (1) API number and name of the idle well. - (2) Statement of the potential future use for the idle well. - (34) Identification of each reservoir unit that might be accessed and the reservoir characteristics of each of the identified reservoir units. including: - (A) Average perosity and permeability; - (B) Average gross interval thickness and net pay thickness; - (C) Original and residual oil, gas, and water saturations; - (D) Estimated original oil and gas in-place volumes: - (E) Estimated recoverable resources, for injection wells this includes estimated incremental oil production at the producing wells; - (F) Areal extent of the reservoir; - (G) Oil gravity and viscosity: - (H) Specific gravity of gas; and - (I) Original and present reservoir temperature and pressure. - (42) A representative electric log to a depth below the deepest producing zone, identifying all geologic units, formations, USDWs, freshwater aquifers, oil or gas zones, and each reservoir unit to be utilized.